 As this knowledge is shared between organisations and the public there is an increasing interest in early stage detection, on-going monitoring, and for real-time results.
 This is where a lateral flow rapid test comes into its own by offering a flexible, cost-effective and time-saving solution.

 Lateral flow tests incorporate quick, easy-to-use protocols and can be used with minimal training.
 Because of their ease of use and portability, lateral flow tests are used in multiple industries and testing scenarios from the home or in-field, to emergency rooms and ambulances.

-An example of the importance of rapid tests is demonstrated by UNICEF's increased procurement of malaria rapid diagnostic tests (mRDTs).
+Even before the global use of lateral flow testing for COVID-19, an example of the importance of rapid tests is demonstrated by UNICEF's increased procurement of malaria rapid diagnostic tests (mRDTs).
 In 2008 UNICEF bought 3.8 million tests with this figure increasing to approximately 13 million in 2015: this figure is growing.